Introduction: Why Hormonal Balance Is So Important for Women

 - Consume whole foods rather than packaged goods

-Stable blood sugar will thus regulate insulin, estrogen, and cortisol reducing the need for mood swings, cravings, or fatigue.
+Stable blood sugar helps regulate insulin, estrogen, and cortisol, reducing mood swings, cravings, and fatigue.

 Simple Stress Reduction Practices: